How to Set Short-Term and Long-Term Goals for Your Restaurant

-With a breakdown of your product mix like the one pictured above, you can see exactly how a new menu item stacks up against the rest, and even get ideas for other menu items based on popular modifiers people are ordering.
+With a breakdown of your product mix like the one pictured above, you can see exactly how a new menu item stacks up against the rest, and even get ideas for other menu items based on popular modifiers guests are ordering.
 Though they might not know it, your customers are often your best idea-generators for new recipes.

 To test the success of a new menu item, calculate the average net sales per each menu item over the course of a month.
 Then, add a new item to your menu for one month.
 After the month is over, see if the monthly net sales for the new menu item beat out the average.
 If it did, you might want to keep it in your lineup.